Join Us

 In nature

-Iron is stored in many organisms in the form of ferritin, which is a ferrous oxide encased in a solubilizing protein sheath.[10]
+In biological systems, iron is often stored in the form of ferritin, which is a ferrous oxide encased within a protein sheath.
+Certain bacteria, such as Shewanella oneidensis and Geobacter sulfurreducens, utilize iron oxides as terminal electron acceptors during metabolic processes.

 Uses